 Where have we reached?

-We at the Keshav Desiraju IMHO have developed several publications that include policy briefs, issue briefs & budget briefs on the District Mental Health Programme, the Union Budget for Mental Health, Insurance Coverage for Mental Illness, etc. You may access all our publications here.
+We at the Keshav Desiraju IMHO have developed several publications that include policy briefs, issue briefs, budget briefs and resource manuals.
+You may access all our publications here.

-We actively engage with different stakeholders to promote evidence-based policy making on mental health & suicide prevention in India.
-In September 2020, we launched Project SIREN: Suicide Reporting India Watch, an initiative to track media reporting of suicides by analysing leading English newspapers & online publications, using a media reporting scorecard.
-We publish these details on Project SIREN’s website, every quarter.
+Suicide Reporting India Watch (Project SIREN): An initiative to track media reporting of suicides by analysing leading English newspapers and online publications, using a media reporting scorecard.
+We publish these details on Project SIREN’s website every quarter.
+View website, here.

-The Keshav Desiraju IMHO has also launched a on ‘Mental illness coverage among health insurance providers’ to assess the extent to which insurance policies have complied with Section 21(4) of the MHCA, 2017.
-You may access the dashboard, here.
+Dashboard to assess mental illness coverage among health insurance providers: A dashboard to assess the extent to which insurance policies have complied with Section 21(4) of the MHCA to ensure health insurance coverage of mental illness is on par with physical illness.
+View dashboard, here.

 To learn more about the Keshav Desiraju IMHO and read all our publications, please visit our website.